 Salted S’mores Bites (gluten-free, paleo)

-These gluten-free, grain-free, paleo-friendly salted s’mores bites are the perfect sweet treat and reminiscent of campfire gatherings.
+Salted s’mores bites are gluten-free, grain-free paleo friendly and the perfect sweet treat that’s reminiscent of campfire gatherings.
 Gooey, chocolatey, melty, graham cracker goodness.

 There’s so many laugh-out-loud moments on that video that go hand in hand with childhood, campfires and s’mores.
 One moment in particular my mom is videoing, I’m goofing off (as usual) so she clearly says, “Lisa, act normal.”
 Two seconds later, I do this combo chicken dance/penguin walk/Charlie Chaplin impersonation that was anything but normal – and I’ve never been able to live it down since!